 The recipe itself is from one of Ball’s older books, ‘Balls Complete Book of Home Preserving’.

-It’s a pretty awesome book full of pretty much every kind of canning recipe you could ever want, so if you havn’t already then feel free to check it out below:
+It’s a pretty awesome book full of pretty much every kind of canning recipe you could ever want, so if you haven’t already then feel free to check it out below:

 If you’re new to canning and want to learn the basics then head over and have a browse of my Canning page.
 There are heaps of links there that will take you to all different topics and you should be able to gain a basic understanding of how to can.